tldr-pages/tldr/pages/windows/tracert.md

 `tracert {{IP}}`

-- Prevents tracert from resolving IP addresses to hostnames:
+- Prevent tracert from resolving IP addresses to hostnames:

 `tracert -d {{IP}}`

-- Forces tracert to use IPv4 only:
+- Force tracert to use IPv4 only:

 `tracert -4 {{IP}}`

-- Forces tracert to use IPv6 only:
+- Force tracert to use IPv6 only:

 `tracert -6 {{IP}}`